Read in 4 minutes

-Cat is most commonly used to display the contents of one or multiple text files, combine files by appending the contents of one file to the end of another file, and create new files.
+cat is most commonly used to display the contents of one or multiple text files, combine files by appending one file’s contents to the end of another file, and create new files.

-In this tutorial, we will show you how to use the cat command through practical examples.
+In this article, we will show you how to use the cat command through practical examples.

 Before going into how to use the cat command, let’s start by reviewing the basic syntax.